 Robot Jones is another endearing robot, he goes to school with humans and studies their behavior to get close to them.
 The only problem is that he’s not very good at math.

 27. Clank – Ratchet & Clank (2016)

 A retelling cartoon robot film of the original game’s story, following the adventures of Lombax Ratchet and his robot friend Clank as they attempt to stop the evil Chairman Drek from destroying their home planet.
-Along the way, Ratchet and Clank must enlist the help of some unlikely allies, including the loveable but dimwitted Captain Qwark, in order to save their world from destruction.
+Along the way, Ratchet and Clank must enlist the help of some unlikely allies, including the loveable but dimwitted Captain Qwark, to save their world from destruction.

-The entire animated film is full of repetitive robot bits that look like they were copied from other cartoons, including jokes, which are not really funny.
+The entire animated film is full of repetitive robot bits that look like they were copied from other cartoons, including jokes, which are not funny.

 26. Beast Machines – Transformers Cartoon (1999)

 Maximals return from Earth’s distant past through a time tunnel to their real-time in the future on the planet Cybertron, but during the trip, they lost their memories of the Beast Wars.
-In addition, they are infected by a virus that prevents them from transforming back into their robot forms, and also reverts Optimus, Cheetor, Rattrap, and Blackarachnia to their original forms.
+In addition, they are infected by a virus that prevents them from transforming back into their robot forms and also reverts Optimus, Cheetor, Rattrap, and Blackarachnia to their original forms.
 They are also pursued by Vehicon – robots without emotions or brains.